alesplat/Spam-recognition/README.md

 # Spam-recognition
-This project focuses on recognizing spam email.
+This project focuses on recognising spam email.

 ## Files in the repository
 - spam_train.csv, spam_test.csv => train and test set